 Zero setup development: everything is already wired up (React, Webpack, Babel, Routing… ) and optimized to be used with WordPress.

-Extensibility: Frontity’s extensibility allows you to add features to your site without having to create them from scratch.
+Extensibility: Frontity powers a flexible extensibility pattern similar to WordPress.
+It allows you to add features to your site without having to create them from scratch.

 Server Side Rendering: implementing SSR on your own can be really tedious.
 Frontity does Server Side Rendering out of the box and takes care of common pitfalls.
 This approach works great with dynamic content and is good for SEO.